Friedberg (Hess) station: Second station

 On 10 August 1913 the second Friedberger station was opened at the 165.9 kilometre mark, about 500 metres further south.
 On 28 May 1978 the station became the terminal of line S6 of the Rhine-Main S-Bahn.

 Railway

-Friedberg station has two platforms next to the main station building and four island platforms, that is ten platform faces.
+Friedberg station has two platforms next to the main station building and four island platforms, for a total of ten platform faces.
 One of the main platforms is a bay platform used only for local trains to and from Friedrichsdorf.
 The trains to Hanau depart from the easternmost platform.
 East of the platforms is a freight yard with another 12 tracks.
 Previously, the station handled a large amount of seasonal sugar beet traffic from the surrounding region, the Wetterau.
 The freight yard is hardly used now.
-The northern exit from the station led directly on to the Rosental Viaduct (built from 1847 to 1850), which has been replaced since 1982 by a modern concrete bridge, located a few metres to the east.
+The northern exit from the station led directly on to the Rosental Viaduct (built from 1847 to 1850), which was replaced in 1982 by a modern concrete bridge, located a few metres to the east.